Rosuav/authdemo/README.md

   and a second page.
 Anyone may freely browse both pages.
 [Tag: no-auth]
 * Very simple authentication.
 The home page is public, but the second page needs HTTP Basic Auth.
 There is no "sign up" page, but a separate script allows an admin to authenticate additional users.
+[Tag: basic-auth]
 * Exactly the same, but user passwords are encrypted for security.
 * Instead of HTTP Basic Auth, credentials are requested using a GET/POST pair of routes.
 The secret page sends back a challenge, then processes the response.